-- 1. In 2023, the Municipality created an Indigenous Advisory Circle to help guide and support our initiatives and reconciliation efforts. - 2.
-On June 8, 2022, North Grenville's Council hosted a community engagement session on the development of a Reconciliation Framework. - 3.
-In February 2022, North Grenville's Council adopted an Indigenous Land Acknowledgement.
-The acknowledgement was created in consultation with First Peoples Group and was shared with Indigenous community members and local stakeholders who had been in contact with the Municipality.
+- 1. In 2023, the Municipality created an Indigenous Advisory Circle (IAC) to help guide and support initiatives and reconciliation efforts.
+The IAC has worked to finalize the Reconciliation Framework, update the land acknowledgement, and begin work on some of the recommendations included in the draft Framework. - 2.
+On June 8, 2022, the Municipality hosted a community engagement session on the development of a Reconciliation Framework. - In February 2022, North Grenville's Council adopted an Indigenous Land Acknowledgement.
+The acknowledgement was created in consultation with First Peoples Group, Indigenous community members, and local stakeholders who had been in contact with the Municipality. - 4.
 In January of 2022, reconciliation was identified as a key value the new Community Strategic Plan and it prioritized a number of the goals and actions.
-Once the Reconciliation Framework is complete the Strategic Plan will be updated to include more specific action items. - 4.
+Once the Reconciliation Framework is complete the Strategic Plan will be updated to include more specific action items. - 5.
 In early 2022, municipal staff began reviewing its procedures, policies, and strategic documents to assess how they align with the Municipality's reconciliation efforts.
-This assessment is the foundation for developing a Reconciliation Framework for the Municipality created in consultation with the community. - 5.
+This assessment was the foundation for developing a draft Reconciliation Framework. - In 2021 Members of Council and municipal staff took part in Indigenous Awareness Training.
+This training is provided to new hires, and ongoing learning opportunities have been provided including information on the land acknowledgement and around days of significance. - 7.
 In 2021 Council officially committed to an annual recognition of September 30th the National Day for Truth and Reconciliation.
-We have now held three (3) Every Child Matters flag raising ceremonies and in 2023 a ceremony in honour of this day was held in the Arboretum in the Ferguson Forest.
-Both of these events saw the participation of many local community members as well as Indigenous community members. - Each year on November 8th, North Grenville lowers its flags in recognition of Indigenous Veterans Day, paying respect to and acknowledging the many contributions and sacrifices of original peoples to Canada's war efforts and peacekeeping missions. - 7.
-In 2021 Members of Council and municipal staff took part in Indigenous Awareness Training.
-This training is provided to new hires, and ongoing learning opportunities have been provided including information on the land acknowledgement and around days of significance.
+Three (3) Every Child Matters flag raising ceremonies have been held and in 2023 a ceremony in honour of this day was held in the Arboretum in the Ferguson Forest.
+Both of these events saw the participation of many local community members as well as Indigenous community members. - 8.
+Each year on November 8th, North Grenville lowers its flags in recognition of Indigenous Veterans Day, paying respect to and acknowledging the many contributions and sacrifices of original peoples to Canada's war efforts and peacekeeping missions.